Oban Airport Scenic Flight Visitor Guide

 Ganavan Sands is a scenic point north of Oban that has a wide, golden-sand beach and a large car parking area.
 The surrounding fields are a popular site for holiday caravans.
 Rough walking trails follow the coastline north all the way to Connel.

 Dunollie Museum & Castle.
-Dunollie House, Oban, PA34 5TT.
-6 miles from North Connel.
+Dunollie House, Oban, PA34 5TT, 6 miles from North Connel.

+Dunollie Castle is a ruined tower house that is the ancestral home of Clan MacDougall.
 The attraction features a heritage museum, woodland walks, ornamental gardens, a café, and a gift shop.
-Dunollie Point is a short walk away which has scenic views over Oban Bay.
+Dunollie Point is a short walk away andas scenic views over Oban Bay.

 Does Oban in Scotland have an airport?